So you have a light bulb in a high ceiling fixture and no ladder. What to do? Make your own light bulb changer.

 2.)
 Screw the broomstick into the mouth of the bottle until it’s snug, then apply a wrap or two of tape as shown in the photo to make sure it stays in place.

 3.)
-Take the old t-shirt and fold it once so there’s four layers of material and carefully fit it into the bottle.
+Take the old t-shirt and fold it once so there are four layers of material and carefully fit it into the bottle.
 What I do is fold the t-shirt then lay it over a light bulb and use the bulb to gently press the shirt into the bottle.
 Once the shirt is in place, you can replace bulbs all day long without readjusting the shirt.

 4.)
 Now you’re ready to go.
 Gently press the tool up over the existing bulb and twist the broom stick counterclockwise to unscrew it.
 Put the new bulb into the tool and install it.